 UK and EU draft 'letter to Santa' on future relations

-A draft accord on future UK-EU relations has envisaged "ambitious, broad, [and] deep" ties on trade and foreign policy, ahead of a special EU summit on Sunday.

-But its lack of detail in most areas was immediately attacked by British MPs, one of whom said it look "like a letter to Santa".
+A draft accord on future UK-EU ties has envisaged "ambitious, broad, [and] deep" trade relations, but its lack of detail was immediately attacked by British MPs, one of whom said it looked "like a letter to Santa".

 Join EUobserver today